 PROGRAM KEY FEATURES

-- One Size Does Not Fit All: MAP created a model of support that does not teach a predetermined curriculum, since the artists we serve are typically creating new forms that resist inherited ways of working.
-Rather, SPA creates the conditions for artists to consider, invent and co-devise solutions tailored to their specific practice and aesthetic ambitions.
+- One Size Does Not Fit All: SPA does not teach a predetermined curriculum.
+The artists we serve are typically creating new forms that resist inherited ways of working.
+SPA creates the conditions for artists to consider, invent and co-devise solutions tailored to their specific practice and aesthetic ambitions.

 - Multi-tiered Participation:

-- TIER ONE: artists receive 8-hours of one-on-one meeting time with a knowledgeable consultant over a period of up to 18 months.
-This is a space for artists to engage in open dialogue about whatever challenges they could use support thinking through, which may include work/life balance, budget/fundraising, staff or collaborator management, or any other aspect of the complex work of arts production.
+- TIER ONE: Artists receive 8-hours of one-on-one meeting time with a knowledgeable consultant over a period of up to 18 months.
+This long-term, individualized support encourages artists to engage in open dialogue about wide-ranging challenges, which may include work/life balance, budget/fundraising, staff or collaborator management, or any other aspect of the complex work of arts production.

-- TIER TWO: MAP hosts a two-day, live gathering for artists who have completed their one-on-one sessions.
+- TIER TWO: MAP hosts a two-day gathering for artists who have completed their one-on-one sessions.
 The gathering provides a community learning space where artists introduce their practice and share a current challenge, which the wider group considers and advises on.
-With this lightly structured setup (which mirrors the generative, empathic approach of the consultancy), SPA is creating networks of empowered self-producing artists, who are both givers and receivers of knowledge.
-Shared brainstorm sessions exponentially expand the solution pool and engender solidarity in what can otherwise be an isolating, competitive producing landscape.
+With this lightly structured setup (which mirrors the generative, empathic approach of the consultancy), SPA creates networks of increasingly empowered self-producing artists, expanding the solution pool and engendering solidarity in what can otherwise be an isolating, competitive producing landscape.

-To date, SPA has served over 100 artists.
+To date, SPA has served nearly 150 artists.

 ASSESSING SPA’S IMPACT

 In 2019, MAP commissioned an assessment of the program from consultant Ron Ragin, working with the support of Jalisa Roberts.
 The report indicates that participation in the program has a strong, positive impact on the lives and work of artists.
 It also includes many valuable takeaways for MAP and SPA staff, which will be used to improve the program moving forward.

-This program is supported in part by the National Endowment for the Arts and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This program is supported in part by the Jerome Foundation, National Endowment for the Arts, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.